WheelPower: WheelPower

 Since the early days of Guttmann, WheelPower has developed a range of sports activities and nowadays works with Sports Associations.

 WheelPower employs Physical Activity Advisors, often those who have been successful Para sports athletes, to work in many of the U.K. Spinal Injuries Units.

 The provision of sporting facilities at Stoke Mandeville started in the 1940s and in 1969 the Stoke Mandeville Stadium was opened by Queen Elizabeth II.

 In 1984 the centre played host to the Paralympic Games with some 1200 athletes taking part in a festival of sport.

 WheelPower organises a range of events to assist Sports Associations develop wheelchair sport within the UK.
 WheelPower also organises a variety of opportunities for disabled children and adults, these include:

 Inter Spinal Unit Games

-Annually hosted Games for recently paralysed patients of the 12 Spinal Units within the UK and Ireland providing coaching and an opportunity to try wheelchair sport including a fun introductory competition.
+Annually hosted Games for recently paralysed patients of the 12 Spinal Units within the UK and Ireland providing coaching and an opportunity to try wheelchair sport including a introductory competition.
 Previous attendees include Paralympic athlete Matt Skelhon.